Robert-Galiana-ml/Capstone-Final-Project-Imperial/Model Card.md

 - Hyperparameter tuning using Grid search and Bayesian optimization.

 ### Intended use
-- Red wine classification into 3 categories ìpoorî, ìgoodî, ìexcellentî.
+- Red wine classification into 3 categories ‚Äúpoor‚Äù, ‚Äúgood‚Äù, ‚Äúexcellent‚Äù.
 - Demonstration of Bayesian optimization used for hyperparameter tuning and comparison with Grid search approach.
 - Using oversampling to rebalance training data.
 - Educational purpose.

 ### Factors
 - Dataset factors:
 The dataset consists of 12 columns.
 11 are divert chemical wine features acquired by laboratory analysis.
-The 12th columns contains the output variable with the quality score from in the range 0 ñ 10.
+The 12th columns contains the output variable with the quality score from in the range 0 ‚Äì 10.
 This quality score values were acquired by tasting wines by specialists.
 Nature of this data is psycho-sensorial and it is expected to be biased.
-To mitigate the bias a new output variable was created containing only 3 category ìpoorî, ìgoodî, ìexcellentî.
+To mitigate the bias a new output variable was created containing only 3 category ‚Äúpoor‚Äù, ‚Äúgood‚Äù, ‚Äúexcellent‚Äù.
 As expected, the dataset is imbalanced in term of output variable.
-Most of items falls in the category ìgoodî, but the frequencies of ìpoorî and ìexcellentî are very low.
+Most of items falls in the category ‚Äúgood‚Äù, but the frequencies of ‚Äúpoor‚Äù and ‚Äúexcellent‚Äù are very low.
 To rebalance the training dataset, oversampling technique is used.

 - Computational factors:
 Hyperparameter optimization is a time-consuming operation.
 To accelerate it the model is set to use all the available CPU cores on the machine.
 No special settings are done for GPU computation.